orange-beans/easy-react-native-starter/README.md

 $ npm run install-android-release
 ```

-# To Use (IOS)
+## To Use (IOS)
 #### (Under development)

-# Things to note
+## Things to note
 Before running Build release, make sure the keystore is properly set.
-Please see [Create a Signed apk](https://facebook.github.io/react-native/docs/signed-apk-android.html) for instructions on how to create a release keystore.
+Please see [this article](https://facebook.github.io/react-native/docs/signed-apk-android.html) for instructions on how to create a release keystore.